tony-albanese/nonnas-kitchen/README.md

 To generate the list, the map function is called which iterates over the objects in the list and constructions an **option** element and sets its value and text from the passed in objects list.
 Since the values are unique, they can be used as the key.

 + CardEdit Component
 This stateless component returns a Bootstrap CardBody with two icons - one for delete and one for edit.
 The component accepts two callbacks, onEdit and onDelete to handle the clicks for these icons.
-There is a also a boolean showEdit to condtionally render the edit icon.
+There is a also a boolean showEdit to conditionally render the edit icon.

 ```
 function CardEdit({onDelete, onEdit, showEdit}) {